Advancing inclusivity through assistive technology

 6. Cursor-enlarging tools

-These tools significantly expand the standard cursor so the pointer is always visible to people with vision disabilities.
+These accessibility tools significantly expand the standard cursor so the pointer is always visible to people with vision disabilities.
 They also simplify overall website navigation.

 7. Switches and eye trackers